University Catalog 2024-2025

 Alternative Transportation Options

-NC State University Transportation offers the following alternative transportation options:
+The NC State University Transportation Department offers the following alternative transportation options:

-• Bicycling: Bicycling is an inexpensive, healthy, and environmentally-friendly way to travel to, from, and around campus.
-Bike racks are conveniently located throughout our three campuses, as well as on all Wolfline buses.
-Bicycle fix-it stations are available on the main and Centennial campuses for basic bike repairs and adjustments.
+• Bicycling: Bicycling is an inexpensive, healthy, and environmentally friendly way to travel to, from, and around campus.
+Bike racks are conveniently located throughout our three campuses and on all Wolfline buses.
+Bicycle fix-it stations are available for basic bike repairs and adjustments on the main and Centennial campuses.
+These and other amenities are on our Bike Racks and Facilities Map.
 Students are strongly encouraged to register their bicycles through the Transportation office.
-Campus Police also offer free engraving on bicycles.
+Register your bike and other valuables in the University Police WolfGuard ID Program.
+This registers your items in a national database to aid recovery should they be stolen.

 • Carpool: NC State students who participate in the student carpool program can enjoy carpooling benefits and gain access to premium parking areas.
 The Transportation office requires at least two commuter students to form a carpool.
 All registered carpool participants must show proof of vehicle registration and a local address.

-• Micro mobility: NC State has partnered with Spin to provide scooters and e-bikes for use by students, employees, and visitors.
+• E-Bikes and Scooters: NC State has partnered with a third-party vendor to provide e-bikes and scooters for students, employees, and visitors.
 Find details on our website.

-• Walking: As an urban campus, NC State University is very walkable with short distances to off-campus locations such as shopping and restaurants, as well as between campus destinations.
-Many students and staff choose to walk to school or work, and/or combine walking with another alternative mode to get around campus.
+• Walking: As an urban campus, NC State University is very walkable, with short distances to off-campus locations such as shopping and restaurants and between campus destinations.
+Many students and staff choose to walk to school or work and combine walking with another alternative mode to get around campus.
 Visit the Transportation website to download a Walk Times map.

-• Wolfpack Pick Up: Wolfpack Pick Up is a service designed for students with injuries or living with disabilities.
+• Wolfpack Pick Up: Wolfpack Pick Up is a service operated by the Division of Academic and Student Affairs and designed for students with injuries or living with disabilities.
 Wolfpack Pick Up services students on both Main Campus and Centennial Campus.
 Rides are scheduled online.
 Questions about scheduling may be directed to wolfpackpickup@ncsu.edu.

 NC State Transportation